-Children
+Screening for Children

 Parents and guardians are required to screen their children for symptoms of illness every day.
-COVID-19 School and Child Care Screening Tool is available to support parents and guardians to meet this requirement.
+The provincial COVID-19 screening tool is available to support parents and guardians to meet this requirement.

-- Parents or guardians of any child that has not completed the screening for symptoms prior to arriving at the before and after school program setting will be required to complete screening prior to entry. - Any child that does not pass the on-site screening procedures will be asked to return home and self-isolate. - At the advice of the local public health unit, providers may choose to implement additional onsite screening measures based on local circumstances.
+• Parents or guardians of any child that has not completed the screening for symptoms prior to arriving at the before and after school program setting will be required to complete screening prior to entry.

+• Any child that does not pass the on-site screening procedures will be asked to return home and self-isolate.
+See the provincial COVID-19 screening tool for symptom screening, monitoring and isolation procedures.

+At the advice of the local public health unit, providers may choose to implement additional screening measures based on local circumstances.